theNewDynamic/oregonsadventurecoast.com/content/adventure/lighthouses.md

 **Cape Arago Lighthouse**
 _12 miles southwest of North Bend in Charleston_
 This 44-foot-high tower was first illuminated in 1934.
 Earlier structures were built on this site in 1866 and 1908.
+There is no public access but there are great views from Bastendorff Beach County Park, the Oregon Coast Trail and the viewpoint on Cape Arago Hwy.

 **Coquille River Lighthouse Interpretive Center**
 _Two miles north of Bandon_